kristapsdz/lowdown/diff.md

 reprehenderit...
 ```

-I could then extend the Markdown language to accept the insertion and
+One could then extend the Markdown language to accept the insertion and
 deletion operations and let the output flow from there.
+(In fact, that was my first approach to solving the problem.)

 Unfortunately, doing so entails extending a language already prone to
 extension and non-standardisation.
 More unfortunately, a word-based